 The IOP group will emphasize reduction in abuse of substance and/or continued abstinence.
 The IOP group will address negative consequences of continued substance abuse and adverse lifestyle choices but focus on the development of a sober social network by requiring participants in the first 30 days of treatment to attend Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings with written verification and the obtaining of a sponsor.

 The IOP program will offer individual counseling which is an opportunity for group participants to talk confidentially with the counselor(s) about personal concerns and to facilitate personal growth.
 The counselor and client will work together to define and discuss personal issues and to reach mutually agreed upon goals.
-The counselor(s) will be available to discuss personal concerns an individual may be facing and will work with them to develop new ways of resolving or mastering the problem
+The counselor(s) will be available to discuss personal concerns an individual may be facing and will work with them to develop new ways of resolving or mastering the problem, Many allied health professionals are combining services to help their patients.
+Chiropractors and remedial masseurs often will work within the same practice due to the complementary nature of their offerings, notes Burnside based massage clinic Body Focus.

 The IOP Program will offer family therapy to help family members improve communication and resolve conflicts.
 The IOP family therapy component may include all family members or just those most able to participate.
 Family therapy sessions can teach skills to deepen family connections and get through stressful times.